AshBrockway/skynet-for-dummies/README.md

 ## Explanation of files:

-compare.py - code for the comparison heuristics
+compare.py - code for the comparison heuristics.

-DBconnect.py - code used to export model information to the database (only for use in the dashboard)
+DBconnect.py - code used to export model information to the database (only for use in the dashboard)  Note: to use, you must adjust code with connection parameters for your machine.

 enviornment.py - code simulating and updating environment.
 Connected with DPN, this consists of the training loop.

-execute.py - file used to run entire model
+execute.py - file used to run entire model, developed for when an optimal policy is trained to, not fully functioning.

+test.ipynb - main file used for execution, produces test plots.
+Must put test file in same director as weights.
+For optimal performance, make sure you are using a machine with a GPU.

-job.py - code to randomly generate jobs and jobsets based on parameters within parameters.py
+job.py - code to randomly generate jobs and jobsets based on parameters within parameters.py.

-Outline_of_DPN_training.py - code containing DPN information for both ANN and CNN models
+Outline_of_DPN_training.py - code containing DPN information for both ANN and CNN models.

-parameters.py - code contains model parameters as well as fills initial grid for the enviornment
+parameters.py - code contains model parameters as well as fills initial grid for the enviornment.